eiedouno/shuttle/README.md

 > The script file package manager.

 A simple way to create and manage complex scripts.
+Inspired by Cargo.

 ## Installation